arunniddish/OfflineTracking_JOSS/paper/paper.md

 # Summary

-MarkerVision is an open-source MATLAB toolbox that enables vision-based pose estimation of robots using inexpensive webcams and colored fiducial markers.
+MarkerVision is an open-source MATLAB toolbox/software that enables vision-based pose estimation of robots using inexpensive webcams and colored fiducial markers.
 It provides an accessible, low-cost solution for tracking the position and orientation of mobile or articulated robots without requiring specialized motion capture systems.
 The toolbox offers modular functions for camera calibration, color-based marker segmentation, and 2D/3D pose computation, making it suitable for experimental robotics, education, and reproducible research workflows.

 # Statement of need